software-students-fall2022/python-package-exercise-project-3-team-6/README.md

 Enter "hard" to play the hard mode where computer will use history matching to identify pattern then choose the item.
 <br/><br/>
 **(Hard mode only)**
 You will be asked if you want to turn on the detail mode.
-With detailed mode on, the terminal will show the outcome of previous rounds.
+With detailed mode on, the terminal will show the outcome of previous rounds and how computer chooses the current item based on previous round.
 ```
 Do you want to turn on detail mode?
 select one